Psilocybin Benefits: What Science & Experience Reveal

 This journey is also a spiritual process.
 I often tell my clients that the moment you decide to work with this medicine, the mushrooms start working with you — and they’re often amazed at how the mushrooms guide and support them throughout.

-In preparation, I sometimes suggest writing a letter to the mushrooms.
+During preparation, I suggest writing a letter to the mushrooms.
 Many clients have shared that during their journey, the mushrooms seemed to respond point by point to their letter, answering questions they didn’t even know they had.
 This isn’t like reading a book or watching a video, it’s a felt, heart-anchored experience that stays with you.

 Psilocybin can help you shift perspective in profound ways, but it won’t do the work for you.
 I like to think of it as a teacher and a tool.
 It will work with you in deeply transformative ways to support healing on mental, emotional, physical, and spiritual levels.